-Marriage Licenses for North Lake Tahoe
+Marriage Licenses for Lake Tahoe

 In general, there are different marriage license laws in each state.
 So if you’re getting married on the Nevada side of the Lake, you need a Nevada Marriage License, and similarly, California weddings require a Marriage License from California.

 But what should you do if you live out of state?
-You will need to pick up your marriage license at a location near your Lake Tahoe nuptials.
+You will need to pick up your marriage license at a location near your Tahoe nuptials.
 Here are your options, depending on whether your wedding will be in Nevada or California.